 He reiterated that the impact of the financial crisis in Europe has not reached Thailand although he conceded that all measures must be carefully implemented to shield the local economy from any undesirable fallout.

 He noted that a number of sectors may be hit by the Euro crisis, including jewelry, textile, garment and electronics.
-However, he assured that the government has started discussions to find solutions for each on an individual basis.
+However, he assured that the government has started discussion to find solutions for them on an individual basis.